 Cheap North Carolina Vacation Ideas

-which is an active, authentic Cherokee Indian village in Cherokee North Carolina.
+Visit Oconoluftee Village, an active, authentic Cherokee Indian village, in Cherokee North Carolina.
 The village is worth a visit for the cultural, educational value but don't expect the guides or hosts to be chatty because we had to literally coerce information from them.
 We stayed here three or four hours and during that time we took the tour and then walked around on our own in the gardens.

 I played up the folklore so that the adults could convince that the 20-minute uphill walk to the top was worth doing.
 My wife and I enjoyed their spooked enthusiasm and the view is positively magnificent!